Altinn/altinn-desktop-tool/README.md

 # A WPF client used by Altinn support
-Calls a public REST service to lookup contact information in the Altinn contact registry.
+Uses a public REST service to lookup contact information and roles delegated in the Altinn contact registry.
 ## Building
 Install WiX Toolset http://wixtoolset.org/